jsonify/sliding-puzzle/README.md

 # Sliding Puzzle Game

-A modern implementation of the classic 15-puzzle (sliding puzzle) game built with React, TypeScript, and Tailwind CSS.
+A modern implementation of the classic 15-puzzle (sliding puzzle) game built with React, TypeScript, and Tailwind CSS, but with a twist.

 ```
 +------------------+